Table of Contents

 - Chapter 4: The Manufacturing Process: Where Should You Start (by Easyship)

 - Chapter 5: Establishing a Shipping and Fulfillment Strategy (by Easyship)

 - Chapter 6: What Should You Do After A Successful Crowdfunding Campaign? (by BigCommerce)

 Every business, product and project needs funding to become a reality.
 Historically access to that funding was difficult to attain without significant connections or resources.
 With the rise of social media platforms it has become much easier for inventors and entrepreneurs to build a sizable audience excited about their products and services.
 Crowdfunding is the link between an ambitious idea and a community that wants to see it realized.

-For this guide, we collaborated with our partners from Launchboom, Indiegogo and BigCommerce to share the current best practices and insights for for launching and managing a successful crowdfunding campaign.
+For this guide, we collaborated with our partners from Launchboom, Indiegogo, and BigCommerce to share the current best practices and insights for launching and managing a successful crowdfunding campaign.